Hardware Guide: Your PCC System Hardware

 Router or Firewall Device

 PCC installs and maintains a firewall for each of your offices.
-This device connects your office to the internet, connects remote offices, and provides connections to approved third-parties, such as remote billing office.
+This device connects your office to the internet, connects remote offices, and provides connections to approved third-parties, such as a remote billing office.
 The firewall provides security features that help protect your network.
 At this time, PCC provides Fortinet firewalls.

 Height: 38mm (1.5 in)